 The Nashville Symphony's Pops Series has succeeded in bringing a diverse slate of high-quality performers to Nashville, representing styles as wide-ranging as rock, country, jazz, and Broadway.

 The Pops Series seeks to attract a broad and diverse audience to Schermerhorn Symphony Center with programming that features some of today’s finest pop artists.
-We envision presenting the highest-quality programming to sold-out houses, in the process giving music fans an opportunity to enjoy the acoustical splendor of Schermerhorn Symphony Center and the artistic excellence of the Nashville Symphony.
+By presenting the highest-quality programming to sold-out houses, music fans across the region enjoy the superb acoustics of Schermerhorn Symphony Center and the artistic excellence of the Nashville Symphony.

 As noted above, we have experienced significant audience growth since the opening of Schermerhorn Symphony Center in 2006.
 In our first season in the new concert hall, paid audiences increased by 145 percent, and figures for each season since then have maintained that expanded growth.
 These figures indicate that we are continuing to engage our most dedicated patrons while also attracting new audience members.